PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • if the venous FT4 concentration is below the normal range for age, treatment should be started immediately

-• give patient information leaflet to parents: Public Health England 'Congenital Hypothyroidism is suspected'
+• Direct parents to this website Public Health England 'Congenital Hypothyroidism is suspected'

 Thyroid Imaging

-• Imaging should never delay the initiation of thyroxine treatment
+• Imaging should never delay the initiation of levothyroxine treatment

-• If levothyroxine is commenced, the baby should have a thyroid USS (this can be done as a routine investigation and following commencement of thyroxine)
+• If levothyroxine is commenced, the baby should have a thyroid USS (this can be done as a routine investigation and following commencement of levothyroxine)

-• a thyroid uptake scan (radioisotope) should be organised, if available, and undertaken within 5 days of starting thyroxine
+• A thyroid uptake scan (radioisotope) should be organised, if available, and undertaken within 5 to 7 days of starting levothyroxine

 Follow Up of babies with an elevated TSH result